renaven/gpt-nv/README.md

 edit the prompt to suit your needs

-Flaws and limitations:

-on some stories throws up an exception, most often on "LIFE" section stories due to http request returning a 404 code

 Input URLs:

 paste URLs to UA versions of NV stories in the 'in.txt' file, one url per line, with no separators

-output includes transaltion, url to source, and the original text, generated into a series of .txt files named '1-N.txt'
+output includes transaltion, source url, and the original text, dumped into a series of .txt files named '[1-N].txt'